Prathajain22/Diwalicake/readme.md

-Diwali Cake
+Diwali Cake{
 Take a bowl put
 1cup milk ,
 add few drops of essence and,
  6tbsp of oil .